 Mary Lou Young is CEO of United Way of Greater Milwaukee & Waukesha County and will serve in this capacity through January of 2019.

 Prior to 2018, Mary Lou served as president and CEO of United Way of Greater Milwaukee & Waukesha County since 2009.
 Mary Lou oversaw the merger in 2015 of the former United Way of Greater Milwaukee and United Way in Waukesha County, and has transformed the organization into a driving force for social change.
-Under Mary Lou’s leadership the organization saw substantial growth reaching unprecedented heights from $45.5 million in 2009 to over $60.1 million in 2016.
-Additionally, Mary Lou and team secured $1 million dollars from Johnson Controls to launch the Johnson Controls Volunteer Engagement Center in spring of 2018.
+Under Mary Lou’s leadership the organization saw substantial growth reaching unprecedented heights from $45.5 million in 2009 to over $61 million in 2017.
+Additionally, United Way received one million dollars from Johnson Controls to launch the Johnson Controls Volunteer Engagement Center in summer of 2018.

 Mary Lou has a national reputation as a thought leader and has twice been invited to the White House to share United Way’s successful community collaboration and collective impact models.
 Having previously served on United Way Worldwide’s National Professional Council, Mary Lou is currently a member of the United Way Worldwide Network Partnership Group.

-Mary Lou’s many accomplishments have earned her several prestigious awards, including: Milwaukee Business Journal’s Women of Influence Award in 2011, Key Award from the Boys & Girls Club in 2014, Sacagawea Award in 2015, Executive of the Year – Honorable Mention from the Milwaukee Business Journal in 2015, the Humanitarian Award from St. Francis Children’s Center in 2016, and in 2017 Mary Lou received the United Way Labor Partnership Shared Prosperity Award from United Way Worldwide, an award that recognizes leadership in bringing together the labor movement and United Way.
+Mary Lou’s many accomplishments have earned her several prestigious awards, including: Milwaukee Business Journal’s Women of Influence Award in 2011, Key Award from the Boys & Girls Club in 2014, Sacagawea Award in 2015, Executive of the Year – Honorable Mention from the Milwaukee Business Journal in 2015, Humanitarian Award from St. Francis Children’s Center in 2016, and the Women Who Serve Award from BMO Harris Bank in 2017.

 Prior to joining United Way, Mary Lou headed Global Community Relations for Rockwell Automation where she managed Rockwell’s annual $7+ million philanthropic budget, which invested in community development and technology education worldwide.
 Mary Lou retired from Rockwell Automation in 2009.

-Amy Lindner, President of United Way of Greater Milwaukee & Waukesha County, is committed to fighting for the health, education, and financial stability of every person in our local community.
-She assumed this role on January 1, 2018.
+Amy Lindner is the president of United Way of Greater Milwaukee & Waukesha County and is committed to fighting for the health, education, and financial stability of every person in our local community.

 Chief Operating Officer